 Observe how the choice of the number of neutrons affects the mass of the atoms (use mass number and amu).

-Explore the abundance in nature of each type of atom
+Explore the abundance in nature of each type of atom.

 Discuss with classmates how these atoms show physical differences, such as weight, based on their structure.